ktorn/completium-landing/docs/verification/verification2.md

 ### Specification language

-What can you specify with the Archetype <Link to='https://docs.archetype-lang.org/archetype-language/contract-specification'>specification language</Link>?
+The Archetype specification language documentation is available <Link to='https://docs.archetype-lang.org/archetype-language/contract-specification'>here</Link>.

+In a nutshell, what can you specify with it?
 Mainly contract *invariants*, and entrypoint *postconditions*:
 * a contract *invariant* is a property of the contract's storage that is always true, regardless of the transactions history.
 * an entrypoint *postcondition* is a property about what changes in the contract's storage with the execution of the entrypoint.